chaseruskin/orbit/README.md

 - Write a target for your preferred EDA tools once, and reuse across projects with Orbit's support for configuration files

 And these are only a few of Orbit's features!
-Download Orbit and read its documentation today to discover everything Orbit provides as an agile package manager for HDLs.
+Download Orbit and read its documentation to discover everything Orbit provides as a package manager and build system for VHDL, Verilog, and SystemVerilog.

 ## Installing